 It ultimately increases the rate of carbon emissions.
 As per studies, data hubs across the globe are predicted to consume around 1,200 TW hours of electricity, generate 1.9 GT of carbon emissions, or use 3.2% of the total electricity of the planet by 2025.

 Fortunately, Forced Physics (a company in Scottsdale, AZ) has invented a low-power and passive technology, i.e., a JouleForce conductor.
 According to the company, they could minimize the electricity consumption of a data center by 90%.

 This device also eliminates the need for coolants, like water that data centers use to keep their systems cool.
-Overall, this JouleForce conductor is helping data centers lower their carbon footprint.
+Overall, this JouleForce conductor is helping data centers reduce emissions caused.

-As people from public and private sectors have realized the importance of removing carbon from the atmosphere, they introduce innovations every day to deal with this environmental issue.
+As people from the public and private sectors have realized the importance to reduce emissions from the atmosphere, they introduce innovations every day to deal with this environmental issue.

 The innovations mentioned above are really helping the community to follow the path of carbon neutrality.

 Be it a government firm, a private company, or the general public, finding out how to achieve carbon neutrality has a significant advantage for everyone.
 Whether this year or after a few ones, going carbon neutral should be a part of your plan.